Junga (film): Plot

 The film starts with Inspector Manimaran taking the job of Don Junga's encounter, along with Duraisingam (Rajendran).
 On the way to his encounter, Junga tells his story.

 Back in Pollachi, he works as a bus conductor and is in love with Thoppuli.
 He gets involved in a fight, which angers his mother, as his father Ranga and grandfather Linga were dons with very expensive habits.
 They also lost their theatre Cinema Paradise and had to sell it to Kumarasamy Chettiyaar, so his mother fears that he will follow their spending habits.
 Junga tells his mother that he will not be a don like Ranga and Linga and will retrieve their ownership of the theatre.
 He goes to Chennai with Yo Yo, becomes a miserly don, and starts saving money towards his goal.
-He also leaves Thoppuli as he wants him to give her a luxurious life and gift her with 365 saris for each day of the year.
+He also leaves Thoppuli as she wants him to give her a luxurious life and gift her with 365 sarees for each day of the year.

 One day, Junga learns that the theatre is being brought down and that Chettiyaar is planning to sell it to a foreign company.
 He goes to Chettiyaar's house and gives him a crore to buy back his theatre, but Chettiyaar insults him.
 Junga challenges Chettiyaar that he will retrieve back his theatre.
-He decides to kidnap Chettiyaar's daughter Yazhini, who is in Paris, so he goes there with Yo Yo, but the Italian mafia group kidnaps Yazhini to release their leader, who was arrested by the French police.
+He decides to kidnap Chettiyaar's daughter Yazhini and finds out through Sukumar, an old friend of Ranga and Linga who received a house from them that Yazhini is currently in Paris.
+Junga plans to kidnap her during her birthday celebration but then the Italian mafia kidnaps her first in order to demand the release of their leader.
 Junga tells Chettiyaar that he has kidnapped Yazhini and fights with the mafia group to rescue her from them.
 Yazhini and Junga escape, and Chettiyaar agrees to give Junga's family the theatre in exchange for Yazhini.
+After the registration Yazhini and Junga get married and the theathre is successfully reopned.
+But it is revealed that Yo Yo and Jungas other assistants became informants over him giving them plain Upma for their success party which presumably leads to his arrest.
+In the present Manimaran decides to kill Junga in the car but they all land in a car crash and Junga escapes while being in call with Duraisingam, where in the last scene it shows Junga saying that this film is directed by Gokul while running off with the real film director thanking him in the background.